ooni/ooni.org/content/post/venezuela-internet-censorship.md

 well-known bridges.
 Repeated testing in mid-August 2018 showed a similar
 percentage: 88% of *running* bridges were unreachable from a CANTV vantage point.

-The data for this scans is available: [1](/post/venezuela/torping-bridge.1534407846.tsv), [2](/post/venezuela/torping-bridge.1534407911.tsv), [3](/post/venezuela/torping-bridge.1534407977.tsv), [control](/post/venezuela/torping-bridges-control.1534407588.tsv).
+The data from our scans is available via the following files: [1](/post/venezuela/torping-bridge.1534407846.tsv), [2](/post/venezuela/torping-bridge.1534407911.tsv), [3](/post/venezuela/torping-bridge.1534407977.tsv), [control](/post/venezuela/torping-bridges-control.1534407588.tsv).